cezarsmpio/boss-validator/README.md

 Boss.loadLanguage(it);
 ```

-The `loadLanguage` method is "async", that is, you can call anytime and the next validation will be using the new language.
+The `loadLanguage` method is "async", that is, you can call at anytime and the next validation will be using the new language.
 This method is an alias to `Boss.configureMessages`.

 ### Boss.addValidator(object)